transloadit/uppy/README.md

 - Uppy speaks multiple languages (i18n support)
 - Built with accessibility in mind
 - Works great with file encoding and processing backends, such as [Transloadit](http://transloadit.com)
-- Small core, modular plugin-based architecture.
+- Small core, modular plugin-based architecture
 - Cute as a puppy :dog:, also accepts cat pictures

 ## Demo